peytoncordero/DRI25/text-analysis.md

 pyodide_http.patch_all()
 ```

-We will also need `wordcloud` and `matplotlib` libraries for data visualization, import it now:
+We will also need the `wordcloud`, `matplotlib`, and `tkinter` libraries for data visualization, so let's import them now:

 Because of a quirk of Jupyter notebooks, we need to specify that `matplotlib` should display its graphs in the notebook (as opposed to in a separate window), so we type this command (this is technically a Jupyter command, not Python):